 People who walk with Jesus can bring freedom to others when they talk about their real struggles with real life.
 And how Jesus is there in the middle of it all.
 Even when you have 4 children and live in an 800 sq. foot house.
 And home school.
 Like Kimberlee.

-Please look for ‘Cracking Up’ soon locally and via Amazon.
+Please look for ‘Cracking Up’ via Amazon.
 Recommend it to your friends–new moms, second time moms, pastors, counselors.
 Order a copy for yourself (or two–give one away).